 Taylor Joshua Rankin (b.
 1991) is a composer of new music, drawing on a variety of influences from American and European minimalism, to indie-classical, avant-rock and electronica, currently based in San Francisco and Oakland, CA. Taylor's music has been performed by ensembles across the United States such as Friction Quartet, Redshift Ensemble, and the NYU Marimba Ensemble.
-Taylor's music has been programmed by Composers Inc., the Presidio Club, The San Francisco Conservatory of Music Orchestra, California State University East Bay, New York University, as well as the 2016, 2017, and 2018 Hot Air Music Festivals.
+Taylor's music has been programmed by New York University, Composers Inc., the Presidio Club, The San Francisco Conservatory of Music Orchestra, California State University East Bay, PoP Up Magazine’s 2018 season in DC, NY, LA, Portland, Toronto, and Chicago, as well as the 2016, 2017, and 2018 Hot Air Music Festivals.

 In 2010, during Taylor's undergraduate studies with Dr. Frank La Rocca, Taylor was awarded the annual Glen Glasow Fellowship Award for his overall body of work, and commissioned to produce a piano trio for the Redshift Ensemble.
 In 2015, Taylor was accepted on scholarship to the San Francisco Conservatory of Music to pursue his Masters Degree in Composition under the apprenticeship of Bay Area composer Mason Bates.